HypeCheck

 What the Science Says

-Beta carotene is an orange-red pigment found in plants that the body can convert into vitamin A. From the provided research, higher blood levels of beta carotene were associated with slower cognitive decline in older adults who carry the APOE ε4 gene variant — a genetic risk factor for Alzheimer's disease.
-It also accumulates in skin when ingested orally, producing a yellow-orange tint, and is recognized by the FDA as an antioxidant nutrient.
+Beta-carotene is an orange-red pigment found in plants that your body can convert into vitamin A. From the provided research, higher blood levels of beta-carotene were associated with slower cognitive decline specifically in people who carry the APOE ε4 gene variant (a genetic risk factor for Alzheimer's disease), though this was an observational finding from a dietary intervention trial rather than a direct beta-carotene supplement trial.
+It also accumulates in skin when consumed orally, producing a yellow-orange tint, and has been explored in combination chemoprevention regimens for oral lesions with uncertain long-term benefit.

 What It Doesn't Do